callstack/react-native-testing-library/website/docs/API.md

 Default timeout, in ms, for async helper functions (`waitFor`, `waitForElementToBeRemoved`) and `findBy*` queries.
 Defaults to 1000 ms.

-#### `debugOptions` option
+#### `defaultDebugOptions` option

-Default debugOptions to be used when calling debug.
-These default options will be overridden by the ones you specify directly when calling debug
+Default `debugOptions` to be used when calling `debug()`.
+These default options will be overridden by the ones you specify directly when calling `debug()`.
+Can be used namely to transform prop values for more readability or filter out props that have little value when debugging tests (e.g. svg's path prop).

 ### `resetToDefaults()`